Your personal data privacy and security is a priority. Learn how to help safeguard your personal information.

 - The phone number you have on file

 - A phone number you don’t recognize or unsolicited phone call.
-You can verify official Ring phone numbers via this link.
+View all Ring phone numbers

 - Unfamiliar links or attachments asking you to click on something

 - Scare tactics and urgent requests